patrickpichler/going-minimal/talk.md

 `--privileged` flag would be a recipe for disaster.
 For an attacker it would then be trivial to escape from the container, by e.g. loading a kernel module.

-Next, when running the container, make sure it has a read only filesystem.
+Next, when running the container, make sure it has a read only file system.
 This makes it once again harder for attackers to for example download a crypto miner.
 There are still ways around this, but they will create more noise and are hence more probable to be detected.